Skip to main content

 Additionally, the New School Archives and Special Collections funded the professional transcription of all interviews.
 Archives staff members then reviewed the transcripts for accuracy and to identify personal names and organizations that the transcriber could not identify.
 Neither recordings nor transcripts have been edited for content.

 Collection is open for research use.
 Researchers must use digital access copies.
-Access to audiocassettes is restricted for reasons of preservation.
+Please contact archivist@newschool.edu for appointment.

 To publish all or part of any recording or transcription from this collection, permission must be obtained in writing from the New School Archives and Special Collections.
 Please contact: archivist@newschool.edu.